ShouvikSQA/DMoney_Rest_API_Intregration/README.md

 # DMoney Rest API Testing Project

 ## Project Summery -
- Here I have Performed Integration and API Automation Testing of DMoney API Collection.
-Specially on the Transaction APIS.
+ DMoney is a demo financial related project where fake money can be transferred.Here I have Performed Integration and API Automation Testing of DMoney API Collection.

 ## Testcase scenarios
 1. Admin creates an Agent, 2 random Customers, and a Merchant.